schabrolles/ocp4-upi-powervm/disconnected-packages-www/README.md

 ### Mirror Registries

-Mirror the openshift registry to your local private registry. example:`quay.io/openshift-release-dev/ocp-release:4.3.33-ppc64le`
+- Mirror the openshift registry to your local private registry.
+example:`quay.io/openshift-release-dev/ocp-release:4.3.33-ppc64le`

-also mirror the following ppc64le images into your local repo (needed for nfs automatic provisioner and powerVM RMC (DLPAR*, LPM enablement))
+- Mirror also the following ppc64le images into your local repo (needed for nfs automatic provisioner and powerVM RMC (DLPAR*, LPM enablement))

 ```
 quay.io/powercloud/rsct-ppc64le